 Journey Home Young Adult Can Help

-Journey Home Young Adult is a transitional living program for young women ages 18-23 struggling with emotional, behavioral, and mental health disorders that have affected their academic and career goals.
-Journey Home creates an environment conducive to healing where young women can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
+Journey Home Young Adult is a transitional living program for teens ages 18-23 struggling with emotional, behavioral, and mental health disorders that have affected their academic and career goals.
+Journey Home creates an environment conducive to healing where teens can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
 Students are encouraged to take college classes and receive additional academic support from mentors to help them stay on track and manage their stress.